NathanRodet/NathanRodet/README.md

 ## To do/learn in the few months :

  - Invest time in software development on JS/Rust backend;
- - Create ticketing solution for school tutoring based on microservices architecture and maybe kube/docker.
+ - Create ticketing solution for school tutoring based on microservice architecture and maybe kube/docker.

 ## About me